jdeschamps/EMU-guide/userguide.md

 - **Modify configuration**: Starts the *configuration wizard*, allowing the user to modify the values of the *settings*, *properties* and *parameters*.
 The *configuration wizard* is automatically launched at start-up if no *plugin configuration* exists.
 - **Manage configurations**: Starts the *configuration manager*, allowing the user to delete *plugin configurations*.
 - **Switch plugin**: Allows loading a different plugin instead of the current one.
-It also makes the new *plugin configuration* default.
+The *plugin configuration* corresponding to the plugin becomes the default one.
 - **Switch configuration**:  Allows loading a different *plugin configuration*.
 The default is set to the new configuration.